anasoid/jmeter-logstash/README.md

 # jmeter-logstash

-Jmeter JTL parsing with Logstash and elasticsearch
+Jmeter JTL parsing with Logstash and elasticsearch, you can find image on [Docker Hub](https://hub.docker.com/r/anasoid/jmeter-logstash)

 # Quick reference